Android kiosk mode

 How to set up Advanced Launcher (Multi-App) kiosk mode #

-• Access to Settings App: Configure the view that will open when tapping on Settings, or prevent it from opening.
+Configure the view that opens when tapping on Settings, or restrict it from opening altogether.

-• Password-protected Settings App: protect access to the Settings App with a password so that only the users who know the password use the in-device Settings App to perform administrative actions.
+You can also secure access to the Settings app with a password, ensuring that only users who know the password can use the in-device Settings app to perform actions.

 Display Settings #